mungaiDaniel/alx-low_level_programming/0x03-debugging/README.md

-Debugging whereby is the process of finding and resloving defects or problems that prevent correct operation within computer programs, softwares or systems
+0x03.
+C - Debugging is the process of finding and resolving bugs(defects or problems that prevents correct operation within computer programs, software or systems